Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: Introduction

 Reconfigurable intelligent surface (RIS) is also recognized as a key enabling technology for next-generation wireless networks thanks to its superior ability to intelligently reconfigure the wireless propagation environment.
-Specifically, RIS is a meta-surface composed of passive electromagnetic elements, in which each element is able to individually and adaptively tune the phase-shifts of the incident signals.
-By intelligently coordinating reflections, RIS can establish a favorable virtual line-of-sight (LoS) link between the transmitter and the receiver, thus providing a new dimension for addressing wireless channel fading impairment and interference problems \cite{Basar}, \cite{Wu}.
-With the additional degrees of freedom (DoFs) introduced, deploying RIS in the existing wireless networks can not only greatly improve the communication quality, but also extend the communication coverage \cite{ZhouG}-\cite{ZengS}.
+Specifically, RIS is a meta-surface composed of passive electromagnetic elements, in which each element can individually and adaptively tune the phase-shifts of the incident signals.
+By intelligently coordinating reflections, RIS can establish a favorable virtual line-of-sight (LoS) link between the transmitter and the receiver, thus providing a novel approach for addressing wireless channel fading impairment and interference problems \cite{Basar}, \cite{Wu}.
+By introducing additional degrees of freedom (DoFs), deploying RIS in existing wireless networks can not only substantially improve communication quality, but also significantly expand communication coverage \cite{ZhouG}-\cite{ZengS}.